 Make sure that all staff at the location where the code can be redeemed know about the code.
 Participants will come to them and show their promo code intro pages to redeem the reward manually.

-Setting Up Promo Codes to Redeem in a High Tech Venue
+Setting Up Promo Codes to Redeem in a Higher-Tech Venue or Online

 In this scenario, your URL should be a page that will most likely get the participant to make any relevant choices, and complete the transaction.
 To ensure participants do not abuse the promo code, we recommend giving each participant a unique code.
 Enter those codes into the “Enter code box.”